Shattered Haven

 Shattered Haven is a survival puzzle adventure video game created and published by Arcen Games, initially developed under the name Alden Ridge.
 The plot is set in a Lovecraftian post-apocalypse, where the player must navigate branching storylines to protect a small family from zombies (called "grays" in the game), limited resources, and impassible terrain.
 Each level is a fully contained puzzle, and the player must use only the resources contained in that level to complete the objective.

+Reception

+Shattered Haven received mixed reviews upon release.
+The game holds a score of 60/100 on Metacritic based on 5 reviews.